talkable/talkable-docs/source/campaigns/editor/filters.rst

 .. code-block:: text

-  "Whatever Liquid you would live to have"
+  "Whatever Liquid you would like to have"